 White blood cells (leukocytes) are used by the body to fight infections and other foreign substances.
 Leukocytes are made in the bone marrow.
 Leukemia leads to an uncontrolled increase in the number of white blood cells.
 These cancerous cells prevent healthy red blood cells, platelets and mature white blood cells from being made.
 Life-threatening symptoms can then develop as normal blood cells decline.

-The Scripps Blood and Marrow Transplant (BMT) Program in San Diego provides specialized care to adults with blood diseases, including leukemia.
+Scripps MD Anderson Cancer Center and the Scripps Blood and Marrow Transplant (BMT) Program in San Diego provides specialized care to adults with blood diseases, including leukemia.
 Scripps physicians use the most advanced treatments, including stem cell transplant and biologic therapy, to eliminate cancer while maintaining quality of life.
 In addition, our multidisciplinary, collaborative board of cancer specialists reviews complex care plans to ensure patients receive the best possible care from diagnosis to recovery.

 Leukemia can affect children and adults and are divided into 2 major types: